xdavidchen/hugoblog/content/page/about/index.md

 image: avatar-banner-2.jpg
 disableShare: true
 ---

-## Welcome to David's blog

 Hello, 哈囉, Hallo!
 I'm David.
 I was born and grew up in Taiwan.
-An English major.
-An Ambivert.
+I graduated as an English major.
+In life, I identify myself as an Ambivert.

-My mission is to **inspire people to appreciate the uniqueness of the ordinary**.
-It's also why I started this blog at the beginning.
+## What's this blog about?

+I'm here to **remind you of various ways to enjoy your life**.

-Growing up in Taiwan, people are surrounded by all kinds of comparisons.
-Despite there are culture differences between the East and the Western worlds, I learnt that this comparing thing is a global phenomenon.
-It's expressed through various ways and forms.
+Growing up, people around me are always comparing.
+Later I would learn all these comparison thing is a global phenomenon.
+It's just expressed through different ways and forms in different cultures.

-***Get more and do better.*** That's what the world keeps telling us.
+***Get more and do better.*** That's the loudest voice in the world.

-Soon it becomes toxic without realizing how grateful we should be of the life we're currently living.
+Soon it becomes toxic if we don't realize that we ought to be grateful of the life we're currently living.

+**Pause, have a break, and look back.** This way, we are able to appreciate a lot more than just keep going.

 ## Some fun facts about me
-- I (kind of) like traveling, I've been to quite a few countries 🇹🇼 🇯🇵 🇮🇩 🇺🇸 🇲🇴 🇰🇷 🇸🇬 🇦🇺 🇮🇳 🇩🇪 🇦🇹 🇭🇺 🇨🇿 🇳🇱 🇧🇪 🇱🇺 🇫🇷.
+- I enjoy traveling.
+I've been to 🇹🇼 🇯🇵 🇮🇩 🇺🇸 🇲🇴 🇰🇷 🇸🇬 🇦🇺 🇮🇳 🇩🇪 🇦🇹 🇭🇺 🇨🇿 🇳🇱 🇧🇪 🇱🇺 🇫🇷 🇩🇰 🇮🇹 🇨🇭.
 And I have tons of stories to share.
-- I'm trying to understand the computer world.
-Specifically front-end development at this stage.
-The main reason is that I work at a [software startup](https://giftpack.ai/).
-And people are geeks there.
+- I'm a digital marketer at a [software startup](https://giftpack.ai/).
-- I'm into design too.
-If you're into Graphic Design, Illustration, or Motion Graphics, share your work with me!
+- I love beatiful things.
+I love doing Videography, Photography, Graphic Design, Illustration, Motion Graphics work occationally.
 - I read a lot.
 I'll try to organize my thoughts and share them on this blog.
 They're going to be helpful I promise.

 ## If you want to reach out:

 I'm not a big fan of social media.
-But if you have to send me a message, then here's [my Instagram account](https://www.instagram.com/x_david_chen/).
+But if you really can't escape from it, then here's [my Instagram account](https://www.instagram.com/x_david_chen/).

-The preffered way for conneting would be email.
-Send me your thoughts, comments, and feedback here: [davidchen@xdavidchen.com](mailto:davidchen@xdavidchen.com)
+I would prefer that we connet via email.
+Send me your thoughts, comments, and feedback here: [davidchen@xdavidchen.com](mailto:davidchen@xdavidchen.com).